Vitis: Uses

 The fruit of several Vitis species are grown commercially for consumption as fresh grapes and for fermentation into wine.
 Vitis vinifera is the most important such species.

-The leaves of several species of grapevine are edible and are used in the production of dolmades and Vietnamese lot leaves.
+The leaves of several species of grapevine are edible and are used in the production of dolmades and sometimes used in as a substitute for Vietnamese lốt leaves.

 Culture

 Ancient Greece

 The grapevine (typically Vitis vinifera) has been used as a symbol since ancient times.
-In Greek mythology, Dionysus (called Bacchus by the Romans) was god of the vintage and, therefore, a grapevine with bunches of the fruit are among his attributes.
-His attendants at the Bacchanalian festivals hence had the vine as an attribute, together with the thyrsus, the latter often entwined with vine branches.
+In Greek mythology, Dionysus (called Bacchus by the Ancient Romans) was god of the vintage and, therefore, a grapevine with bunches of the fruit are among his attributes.
+His attendants at the Bacchanalian festivals hence had the vine as an attribute.
 For the same reason, the Greek wine cup (cantharos) is commonly decorated with the vine and grapes, wine being drunk as a libation to the god.